jordansissel/vxin/README.md

 # vxin

-vxin, pronounced "vixen," is a project aimed at doing general purpose data visualization.
+vxin is a project aimed at doing general purpose data visualization.

 The goal of this project is to solve the visual needs and experiments of